How a Cancer Diagnosis Led to a Social Enterprise Movement

 Project Little Miracles, founded by Miracle in the Green's Ify Nwobi, sprung to life after her personal success with her business.
 The goal for Project Little Miracles is to lift up women all across the globe by providing access to education, advocacy programs, and services dedicated to helping women.
 Continue to read on to learn more about Project Little Miracle's advancements for women, or go directly to their website to learn more.

-One of these led Project Little Miracles to give women in Nigeria small business grants to start businesses.
+Project Little Miracles newest endeavors was providing women in Nigeria business grants so that they too, could start their own journeys in entrepreneurship and revive their local economy.
 Some who already had business could not continue because of broken equipment which they could not afford to fix thus drying up cash flow.

 Project Little Miracles gifted them small grants to help them resuscitate their businesses and begin to provide for their children once again.

 Another mission lead by Miracle in the Green directly benefits an orphanage in Kenya.
 The orphanage was founded by a woman named Cherish, it began with one child Cherish found abandoned in the streets of Nairobi who was HIV+.
 She took him in, nurtured him back to health and raised him.
 Cherish has continued to care for, nurture and raise 40 more children.
 Many of the kids in Cherish's care were found abandoned and abused by their parents.